AhmadOmidSaifi/Hangman/README.md

 # Hangman
 A simple and fun command-line Hangman game written in Python.
-Guess the hidden word one letter at a time before you run out of chances!
+Guess the hidden word one letter at a time before you run out of chances!!

 ---